 This Bourbon Spice Toffee Layer Cake is one of my favorites!
 I’ve made it several times and I think I love it more and more every time!
-The combination of chocolate, toffee, maple, cinnamon and the spice from the bourbon are a party for the taste buds and perfect for celebrating today – the one year anniversary of the release of my cookbook!
+The combination of chocolate, toffee, maple, cinnamon and the spice from the bourbon are a party for your taste buds!

 - 2 cups (260g) all purpose flour